-Land II se Area All Other Sign Lana oc Alea · Types Window sign square feet or cover ee per lot/unit and no more than 25 percen ndow, whichever is les t of the area of each Shall not occupy in the aggregate more than 25 percent of the window area.
+Land Use Area All Other Sign Types Window sign Not more than three per lot/unit and not larger than four square feet or cover more than 25 percent of the area of each window, whichever is less.
+Shall not occupy in the aggregate more than 25 percent of the window area.
 Construction One additional sign shall be allowed during construction.
 The sign shall not exceed 12 square feet in area and five feet in height.
-Sign must be removed with the issuance of a certificate of occupancy or installation of a permanent sign, whichever occurs first. gn shall not exceed emoved with the Flag Each flagpole shall n height.
-Flag shall no square ot exceed 35 feet in ot be more than 36 Each lot may display flags and/or flagpol exceed 35 feet in shall not be more the es, which are not to height each.
-Flags nan 36 square feet Banner Allowed for a period days, with no more to day periods being per year per lot.
-Banners than 18 square feet. mounted so as to horizontal plane of building wall and the not extend more the grade when or than three such 14- rmitted per calendar is shall not be more.
-No banner shall be extend above the the roof where the er roof meet or shall an five feet above Allowed for a period days, with no more of day periods being per year per lot.
-Banner than 32 square feet mounted so as to horizontal plane of building wall and the not extend more the grade when o than three such 14- rmitted per calendar is shall not be more.
-No banner shall be extend above the the roof where the e roof meet or shall an five feet above Awning/canopy signs Not permitted Not permitted Signs shall be dedu wall sign area.
-The a ten percent of the a cted from allocated rea shall not exceed rea of the awning or Standard informational signs Each lot may disp perr Each lot may disp permit, except that one business m lay two without a lots with more than Wall sign One maximum 32 square foot sign or two maximum 16 square foot single- faced signs when there is no residential use in the structure Only permitted on accessory buildings Shall not exceed to percent of applicable square feet, confined feet of the facade business is allowed wall signs, one signed over 50,000 squares shall not exceed to percent of applicable square the smaller of five le wall area or 100 ed to the upper 30 e.
+Sign must be removed with the issuance of a certificate of occupancy or installation of a permanent sign, whichever occurs first.
+Flag Each flagpole shall not exceed 35 feet in height.
+Flag shall not be more than 36 square feet.
+Each lot may display no more than three flags and/or flagpoles, which are not to exceed 35 feet in height each.
+Flags shall not be more than 36 square feet each.
+Banner Allowed for a period not exceeding 14 days, with no more than three such 14-day periods being permitted per calendar year per lot.
+Banners shall not be more than 18 square feet.
+No banner shall be mounted so as to extend above the horizontal plane of the roof where the building wall and the roof meet or shall not extend more than five feet above grade when on the ground.
+Allowed for a period not exceeding 14 days, with no more than three such 14-day periods being permitted per calendar year per lot.
+Banners shall not be more than 32 square feet.
+No banner shall be mounted so as to extend above the horizontal plane of the roof where the building wall and the roof meet or shall not extend more than five feet above grade when on the ground.
+Awning/canopy signs Not permitted Not permitted Signs shall be dedu wall sign area.
+The a ten percent of the ar rea shall not exceed rea of the awning or Standard informational signs Each lot may display two without a permit.
+Each lot may disp permit, except that l one business m lay two without a ots with more than Wall sign One maximum 32 square foot sign or two maximum 16 square foot single- faced signs when there is no residential use in the structure Only permitted on accessory buildings Shall not exceed t percent of applicab square feet, confine feet of the facad business is allowed wall signs, one sign over 50,000 squar shall not exceed to percent of applicab square the smaller of five le wall area or 100 ed to the upper 30 e.
 Each place of a maximum of two per wall.
-1Tenants re feet floor space he smaller of five le wall area or 300 Internal sign Permitted adjacent drives serving the de exceed 20 square t feet in to internal entrance velopment.
-Shall not feet in area and six height.
-Drive-through or drive-in sign Not permitted Not permitted One per drive-in or d not legible by the tr shall not exceed: aveling public, and Out of store marketing device Not permitted Not permitted Shall not exceed eig not internally illum display s ht feet in height and ninated except for
+1Tenants e feet floor space the smaller of five le wall area or 300 Internal sign Permitted adjacent to drives serving the devexceed 20 square f o internal entrance velopment.
+Shall not eet in area and six Drive-through or drive-in sign Not permitted Not permitted One per drive-in or d not legible by the tr shall not exceed s aveling public, and six feet in height.
+Out of store marketing device Not permitted Not permitted Shall not exceed eigl not internally illum display s inated except for